pingidentity/terraform-provider-pingone/docs/resources/application.md

 - `support_unsigned_request_object` (Boolean) A boolean that specifies whether the request query parameter JWT is allowed to be unsigned.
 If `false` or null, an unsigned request object is not allowed.
 Defaults to `false`.
 - `target_link_uri` (String) The URI for the application.
 If specified, PingOne will redirect application users to this URI after a user is authenticated.
 In the PingOne admin console, this becomes the value of the `target_link_uri` parameter used for the Initiate Single Sign-On URL field.
 Both `http://` and `https://` URLs are permitted as well as custom mobile native schema (e.g., `org.bxretail.app://target`).

+Read-Only:

+- `client_id` (String) A string that specifies the application ID used to authenticate to the authorization server.

 <a id="nestedatt--oidc_options--certificate_based_authentication"></a>
 ### Nested Schema for `oidc_options.certificate_based_authentication`